Sanctuary of Artemis Orthia: Cult elements

 Many kinds of celebrations were conducted at the temple, one of the original being the Procession of the Girls.
 It was thought that this celebration occurred when the temple opened at the very beginning.
 All of the details are not known as to what exactly occurred during this celebration, however, it was thought that the girls of Sparta brought gifts to offer Artemis while they sang songs to the Parthenos.
 Many inscriptions were found in relation to this celebration, ensuring the seriousness taken when worshipping the goddess.

-The Cult at Sparta were often found to use masks that imitated the appearance of various animals.
+The Cult at Sparta was often found to use masks that imitated the appearance of various animals.
 This was because during a special feast named the Syracusan feast of Artemis, there could be a surrounding of creatures circling Artemis, it was of importance that one would be a female lion.
 In connection with this, offerings at the temple usually including those of animals, at Sparta, the bear was seen as a significant symbol.
 It was suggested that Artemis Orthia and the bear were linked in ways that relate to mothering and the birthing of children.

 Because Artemis is related to the ideas of nature and nourishment, she is also thought to be fruitful.
 Many myths portray her as a figure that has a society of nymphs serving her as royalty along with satyrs that come from Dionysos, therefore, causing females at a young age to become very honourable towards the cult.
 Young females seen honouring the cult were considered to be celibate.
 The statue representing Artemis for the cult was removed out of the sanctuary temporarily by the girls while their dance was performed.

-Men also gave praise to the Greek goddess, because of such the ephebes could seen being beaten with objects such as whips at the altar of the temple in Sparta.
+Men also gave praise to the Greek goddess, because of such the ephebes could be seen being beaten with objects such as whips at the altar of the temple in Sparta.
 There were three types of games thought to be played in the sanctuary by young boys.
 The first and even the second game were thought to be a battle of singing or who could create the best music while the last game was thought to be a hunting game as it required ten youths in order to play.
 One game was not known as the writing that explained it could not be properly deciphered at the time of discovery.
 The cult addressed a xoanon (archaic wooden effigy) of malevolent reputation, for it was reputedly from Tauride, whence it was stolen by Orestes and Iphigenia, according to Euripides.
 Orientalizing carved ivory images found at the site show the winged goddess grasping an animal or bird in either hand in the manner of the Potnia Theron; half-finished ivories from the site show that their facture was local (Rose in Dawkins 1929:400).